wesleyjacoby/Dad-Joke-Generator-App/README.md

 ### What I learned

-This was my first time using an API and I found it relatively easy after watching a lot of videos.
+This was my second time using an API and I found it relatively easy after watching a lot of videos.
 I opted to use [Axios](https://github.com/axios/axios), which makes things a lot easier.
+This did use a header as well for the API call.

 ### Continued development